heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 A theme in the literature is presenting an idea as a language and implementing it as a library or extension to an existing language.
-Doing so allows the authors to analyze a minimal presentation of their idea, but enjoy the benefits of the library/extension appraoch.
+Doing so allows the authors to analyze a minimal presentation of their idea, but enjoy the benefits of the library/extension approach.
 Both Linda and Lasp take this approach, for example.

 Language models benefit from implementations {% cite Redex --file langs-extended-for-dist %}.
 The reasons to implement a new distributed language model on top of